 In the arid regions of Kenya and Ethiopia, people are predominantly farmers and pastoralists reliant on reliable water sources for agricultural, livestock and human uses.
 A mix of surface and groundwater use is common.
 Surface water use, including streams, rivers, lakes and other rain-filled depressions and ponds, is regular practice during the rainy seasons when surface water is readily available.

 Frequently, groundwater water pump systems fail for long periods of time causing severe water stress on people, livestock and agriculture.

-Using satellite and cellular connected sensors we are presently monitoring the water supplies of over a million people in arid Kenya and Ethiopia, expanding to over five million in 2018 and linking this data to regional water service providers and national policy makers in an effort to improve water services and drought resilience.
+Using satellite and cellular connected sensors we are presently monitoring the water supplies of over two million people in arid Kenya and Ethiopia, expanding to over five million in 2019 and linking this data to regional water service providers and national policy makers in an effort to improve water services and drought resilience.